-Well, I see many people who are suffering their problems.
-They choose to continue experiencing that problem time and again.
+Well, I see many people who are suffering from their problems.
+Instead of remedy the situation, they choose to continue experiencing that problem time and again.

-This can be something simple, like not choosing to set a reminder for something important, or more complex like allowing their ego to get in the way of an effective solution to a decision.
+This can be something simple, like not choosing to set a reminder for something important, or more complex, like allowing ego to get in the way of an effective solution to a decision.

 Let’s understand this a bit more, and look at how we can move on.